Sciss/dotterweide-exp-metals/CONTRIBUTING.md

      ```
   Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.

+- Build your changes locally to ensure all the tests pass (typically `sbt clean test`).

-- Push your branch to the git hosting service (e.g. GitHub):
+- Push your branch to the git hosting service (e.g. GitLab):

     ```shell
     git push origin issue-descriptive-name-branch
     ```

-- In the git hosting service (e.g. GitHub), send a pull request to the upstream `work` branch,
+- In the git hosting service (e.g. GitLab), send a pull request to the upstream `work` branch,
-  if it exists, or to `main` branch if no `work` branch exists.
+  or to `main` branch if no `work` branch exists.
   If you are unsure about which branch to use as reference,
   consult with us first (through the issue tracker) to determine the best point of merge.
 - If we suggest changes then:
     - Please make the required updates.
+    - Re-run the test suite to ensure tests are still passing.
     - Commit your changes to your branch (e.g. `issue-descriptive-name-branch`).
     - Push the changes to your git repository on the hosting service (this will update your Pull Request).